Education and Awareness

 Join Us

-All In The newest venture of Anabaptist Disabilities Network, made possible by a grant from the Lily Foundation Join Us Become an “All In” congregation!
+All In The newest venture of Anabaptist Disabilities Network, made possible by a grant from the Lilly Foundation Join Us Become an “All In” congregation!
 If that sounds like you, we invite you to join All In: Immersive Worship for Everybody.
 We’re inviting congregations to embark on a 5-year journey of transforming Sunday mornings into…

 -